 "Devblog" is short for "development blog".
 Development cooperation (or development aid) is my chosen metier, and what I have devoted a large part of my working life to.
-While honing my skills in performing the tasks I take on, in different sectors and countries, involving stakeholders in public sector, private sector and civil society, I have come to realize that development cooperation is a very broad and intricately vowen canvas.
+While honing my skills in performing the tasks I take on, in different sectors and countries, involving stakeholders in public sector, private sector and civil society, I early on realized that development cooperation is a very broad and intricately vowen canvas.
 It involves and is based on relations between individuals that cut across, inter alia, cultures, ethnicities, languages, man-made and natural boundaries, races, and values.
 Understanding this is a pre-condition to doing a good job as a development worker.
 On a personal level it has become a quest of sorts, one that goes beyond giving expert advice, and at the core involves a search for who I am in the midst of it all.

 The two quotes are self-composed and have been with me since years.
 The first is posted in the "about" section on accounts and profiles on diverse websites that I manage or am involved in.
 The second is posted on all office doors – those I have occupied, and those I occupy at present – in several countries on all continents.
 Taken together they speak to my view of my own self, and how it has evolved over my professional life.